A fifth Pacquiao vs Marquez clash remained in the headlines for years. Ultimately, it never took place despite promises.

 Fight fans were desperate to see the two warriors in the ring again.
-If anything to gauge whether the ‘Pacman’ was still capable of overcoming a foe he has beaten twice before.
+If anything, to gauge whether the ‘Pac-man’ was still capable of overcoming a foe he has beaten twice before.

-Advisor Fred Sternburg assured WBN that the fight was too lucrative to not go ahead.
+Advisor Fred Sternburg assured WBN that the fight was too lucrative not to go ahead.
 Top Rank Chairman Bob Arum did all he could to persuade Marquez.

 Suggestions that Marquez was holding out for a larger share of the pot were way off the mark.